-- within a period of fourteen days following the conclusion of the contract, where the consumer has not given his prior express consent for the performance of the contract to begin before the end of this fourteen day period;

-- within a period ending when the performance of the contract begins, where the consumer has given his prior express consent for the performance of the contract to begin before the end of the fourteen day period.
+- within a period of fourteen days following the conclusion of the contract, where the consumer has not given his prior express consent for the performance of the contract to begin before the end of this fourteen day period; - within a period ending when the performance of the contract begins, where the consumer has given his prior express consent for the performance of the contract to begin before the end of the fourteen day period.

 For withdrawal to be valid you must send the goods back or hand them over [name of business] or a person authorised by [name of business] to receive the goods within a period of 14 days of sending your notice of withdrawal, at [our expense]4., Where the 14th day falls on a public holiday, a Saturday or a Sunday, this period shall end with the expiry of the last hour of the following working day.
 The day on which you send the notice of withdrawal shall not be counted as part of the period for return of the goods.
-If the last day of this period falls on a public holiday, a Saturday or a Sunday, the period shall end on the first working day thereafter3.
+If the last day of this period falls on a public holiday, a Saturday or a Sunday, the period shall end on the first working day thereafter5.

 If you are unable to return the goods in their original condition, you shall be liable for any deterioration in their value.
-This provision shall apply only if the deterioration in value is attributable to the goods having been handled in a manner other than that necessary for ascertaining their nature, qualities and functioning.
-You can prevent deterioration by refraining from using the goods as you would your own property and by avoiding any form of handling liable to reduce their value.
+This provision shall apply only if the deterioration in value is attributable to the goods having been handled in a manner other than that necessary for ascertaining

-3. For all sales contracts, a statement informing the consumer about the time-limits and modalities to send back the goods to the trader and the conditions for the reimbursement in accordance with Articles 16 and 17(2).
+3. For all sales contracts, a statement informing the consumer about the timelimits and modalities to send back the goods to the trader and the conditions for the reimbursement in accordance with Articles 16 and 17(2).

-- 4. For distance contracts concluded on the Internet, a statement that the consumer can electronically fill in and submit the standard withdrawal form on the trader's website and that he will receive an acknowledgement of receipt of such a withdrawal from the trader by email without delay. - 5.
-A statement that the consumer can use the withdrawal form set out in Part B.
+4. For distance contracts concluded on the Internet, a statement that the consumer can electronically fill in and submit the standard withdrawal form on the trader's website and that he will receive an acknowledgement of receipt of such a withdrawal from the trader by email without delay.

+5. A statement that the consumer can use the withdrawal form set out in Part B.